Richiban/CodeFlea/README.md

 | codeFlea.nextInnerBlock | `alt+l`            | Move to the next block with greater indentation      |
 | codeFlea.prevInnerBlock | `alt+o`            | Move to the previous block with greater indentation  |

-These commands are laid out on the QWERTY keybord in the following way:
+These commands are laid out on the QWERTY keyboard in the following way:

 ```
 ┌───┐ ┌───┐ ┌───┐       ┌───┐ ┌───┐ ┌───┐